mosamdabhi/MBW-Data/Datasheet_for_Dataset/README.md

 1. **Who is supporting/hosting/maintaining the dataset?**

+    The author (Mosam Dabhi) is maintaining and hosting the dataset information page on GitHub, while the dataset itself is hosted on Zenodo.

 1. **How can the owner/curator/manager of the dataset be contacted (e.g., email address)?**

+    E-mail address of the corresponding author is provided at the top of this document.

 1. **Is there an erratum?** *(If so, please provide a link or other access point.)*

+    Currently, no. As errors are encountered, future versions of the dataset may be released (but will be versioned).
+The information to access the latest version (with updated DOI) will all be provided in the same GitHub location.

 1. **Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances')?** *(If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)?)*

+    Same as previous.

 1. **If the dataset relates to people, are there applicable limits on the retention of the data associated with the instances (e.g., were individuals in question told that their data would be retained for a fixed period of time and then deleted)?** *(If so, please describe these limits and explain how they will be enforced.)*